cktang88/markdown-chat/README.md

 - comparison of instant messaging protocols - https://en.wikipedia.org/wiki/Comparison_of_instant_messaging_protocols

+FB messenger has markdown, but no editing/syntax highlight/threads

 ### Other p2p chat tech

 --> if it's a tech, must be actively maintained...